The equipment arms race has gotten expensive

 What this means for operators right now

 The operators who will build defensible advantages in the next five years are the ones who treat data as a core part of their operation — not an afterthought.
-The equipment playing field is level.
-The software playing field is not.
+You've already made the capital investment in equipment.
+The question is whether you're getting everything out of it.
+The software playing field is wide open.
 That's an opportunity, and it won't stay open forever.

 See this in action at your wash